davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-03-kona-diaries-2015-day-7-triple-swim-day.md

 No, not Miss Hawaii.

 Close though - my favourite Danish professional Ironman athlete - Michelle Vesterby.
-In fact, looking at the photo of us both I think the excitement got the better of me and I appear tohave wet myself with delight!
+In fact, looking at the photo of us both I think the excitement got the better of me and I appear to have wet myself with delight!

 ![20150930-7425](/images/2015/20150930-7425.jpg)